What Do Sports Psychologists Do?

 (3) Help Athlete Mentally Prepare for Competition

-Another common role of a sports psychologist is to help athletes mentally prepare for competition and practice.
+Another common role of a mental health professional is to help athletes mentally prepare for competition and practice.
 This includes many of the mental skills mentioned above, but applied to specific situations on the athletic field.

 (4) Help Athletes Return After Injury